-DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after people with diabetes.
-The service we offer is designed to improve the skills and confidence of the carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people they look after and their quality of life, regardless of their age or circumstances.
+DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after adults with diabetes.
+The service we offer is designed to improve the skills and confidence of carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people (adults) they look after and their quality of life, regardless of their age or circumstances.

-I have over 13 years of experience working within the pharmaceutical sector covering sales, marketing, training and regulatory responsibilities.
-My most recent position was for a leading diabetes company working within Primary Care, which I left in 2014.
+I had over 13 years of experience working within the pharmaceutical sector covering sales, marketing, training and regulatory responsibilities.
+My last position was for a leading diabetes company working within Primary Care, which I left in 2014.

 My passion has always been education and I have focused my energies on partnering with diabetes teams within the localities where I have worked, to provide high quality educational programmes for health professionals at all levels.
 My primary aim is to improve outcomes for people living with diabetes which is a complex, long term condition and I believe that an educated and empowered workforce is crucial to achieve this.

 For some time I recognised a need for relevant and interactive diabetes training for those working in care homes and this brought me to form DUET diabetes with a local DSN, Helen Stephen.
 In 2019 Helen decided to leave DUET diabetes, allowing her time to pursue other activities.
 We are both proud of what we developed and achieved working together over 4 years.

 I continue to develop the service; we now help people in social care, health, beauty and wellness roles to upskill and increase their confidence when treating or supporting adults living with diabetes.
 Together, I believe, we can make a difference to the quality of life of adults living with diabetes!